isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 #### 4. Where are the boarding and disembarkation points for VTL (Land) bus services from Malaysia to Singapore, and from Singapore to Malaysia?

 Travellers entering Singapore under the VTL (Land) will have to board the bus at Larkin Sentral Bus Terminal in Johor Bahru, Malaysia.
-The bus will arrive at Queen Street Terminal (for Handal Indah bus service) or Woodlands Temporary Bus Interchange (for Transtar Travel bus service) in Singapore, via the Causeway. (<i>Note: From 21 February 2021, 2359 hours, travellers entering under the VTL (Land) will not be required to reboard the bus after immigration clearance and may choose to disembark from Woodlands Checkpoint</i>.)
+The bus will arrive at Queen Street Terminal (for Handal Indah bus service) or Woodlands Temporary Bus Interchange (for Transtar Travel bus service) in Singapore, via the Causeway. (<i>Note: Travellers entering under the VTL (Land) will not be required to reboard the bus after immigration clearance and may choose to disembark from Woodlands Checkpoint</i>.)

 Travellers entering Malaysia under the VTL (Land) will have to board the bus at Queen Street Terminal (for Handal Indah bus service) or Woodlands Temporary Bus Interchange (for Transtar Travel bus service) in Singapore.
 The bus will arrive at Larkin Sentral Bus Terminal in Johor Bahru, Malaysia, via the Causeway.